learn-co-students/woof-woof-js-practice-nyc-web-100818/README.md

 ### STEP 3: SHOW MORE INFO ABOUT EACH PUP
 When a user clicks on a pup's `span` in the dog bar, that pup's info (`image`, `name`, and `isGoodDog` status) should show up in the `div` with the id of `"dog-info"`.
+- click event on the dog-bar div and listen for click on specific span
+- find specific span via the id of the target
+- each span must hold the dog's id to identify it
 When you have the pup's information, the dog info `div` should have the following children:
  - an `img` tag with the pup's image url
  - an `h2` with the pup's name
  - a `button` that says `"Good Dog!"` or `"Bad Dog!"` based on whether `isGoodDog` is true or false.
+  - going to change innerText based on whether isGoodDog is true or false
+  - have to worry about this in the click event on the dog bar bc then the div shows w the dog info
  Ex:
  ```
   <img src=dog_image_url>